Guide: How to choose the right wood-burning stove

-Five things to consider when buying a stove
+Five things to consider when buying a wood-burning stove

-1. Whether the stove should have a top or back outlet to the chimney.
+- Whether the wood-burning stove should have a top or back outlet to the chimney.
 In the next section, you can read more about what other requirements your stove may be subject to.

-3. The distance to flammable materials.
-There are clear rules about how close the stove can be to a wooden wall, for instance.
+- The distance to flammable materials.
+There are clear rules about how close the wood-burning stove can be to a wooden wall, for instance.
 We refer you to national legislation on the matter.
-If the stove is situated in front of a brick wall, there is no minimum requirement for distance.
+If the wood-burning stove is situated in front of a brick wall, there is no minimum requirement for distance.

-Last, but not least, the location is important when choosing between a free-standing stove or a built-in stove insert.
+Last, but not least, the location is important when choosing between a free-standing stove or a built-in fireplace insert.